ryu10/sbc6802/README.md

 ![board1](graphics/sbc6802board1a.png)

-A single board computer with Motorola 6802.
+A Motorola 6802 single board computer.
 Compatible with SBC-Bus 2.0.
 The board design is derived from SBC6800 and SBC6809.

 ## Features

-* MC6802 1MHz (Internal RAM disabled)
+* MC6802 1MHz
 * RAM 32KB (0x0000 - 0x7fff)
-* ROM 16KB (0xc000 - 0xffff x ２ banks, selectable using JP1)
+* ROM 16KB (0xc000 - 0xffff x two banks, selectable using JP1)
 * ACIA (0x8018/0x8019)
+* SBC-Bus 2.0 Connector

 This board is currently in beta development.
-Information in this repository is incomplete.
+Information in this repository is not final and may contain errors.

 ## In This Repository

 Some important files:

 * [Schematic](sbc6802_sch.pdf)
 * [Gerber](sbc6802_gerber_osh.zip)
 * [BOM](sbc6802_BOM.pdf)